janjongboom/blog.janjongboom.com/_posts/2019-06-15-power-management-mbed-os.md

 1. A current measurement probe.
 Some options that we have good experiences with:
     * [QOITECH Otii](https://www.qoitech.com/) - acts as both a current and voltage measurement device, and as a flexible power source for your device.
 Probably your best option if you can spare $589.
-    * [ULINKplus](http://www2.keil.com/mdk5/ulink/ulinkplus) - debugging probe that can be used together with Keil MDK that also provides current measurement.
-Good option if you already have an MDK license.
-Available for $690.
      * [SiLabs Giant Gecko](https://os.mbed.com/platforms/EFM32-Giant-Gecko/) - this development board has a circuit which can also measure current [of an external MCU](https://www.silabs.com/community/mcu/32-bit/forum.topic.html/how_to_use_an_stkto-jLpQ).
 At $29 a much cheaper alternative to the dedicated probes, but can only output 3.3V which can be a problem when powering 5V peripherals.
     * [Nordic Power Profiler kit](https://www.nordicsemi.com/Software-and-Tools/Development-Kits/Power-Profiler-Kit) - originally made for Nordic development boards, you can also use this kit to measure current of any other MCU.
 Available for $80, but can also only output a maximum of 3.3V.
 1. Have a way of powering the MCU (and preferably its peripherals) without powering the debug circuit - this is very specific to the development board.